Top 10 incorrect Singaporean stereotypes

 Non-Singaporeans are frequently astonished when they discover that Singaporeans can speak fluent English.
-In fact, English is the primary language of business, government and instruction here.
-While Chinese, Malay and Tamil are commonly used as well, almost everyone is bilingual to some extent.
+In fact, English is the primary language of business, government and instruction in Singapore.
+While Mandarin, Malay and Tamil are commonly used as well, almost everyone is bilingual to some extent.
 In schools, students are taught their mother tongue as a second language.

 They can’t take a joke – look how they overreacted to that hilarious Seth Rogen video!
 This seems to stem from a perception that Asians in general lack the ability to laugh at themselves.
 I beg to differ.
-Take a look at this popular blog and website for Singaporean self-deprecation at its finest.
+Take a look at this popular blog for Singaporean self-deprecation at its finest.
 From a socio-political standpoint, The Economist referred to Singapore as an “uptight island-state” and that it needed to loosen up to achieve success in the net half-century.
 We’ll just see about that.

 Is Singapore full of Tiger Mums (and Dads)?
 Well, one couple did make it onto an episode of “World’s Strictest Parents.”
 Singapore’s education system definitely places a strong emphasis on grades, especially since children start taking standardized tests at the tender age of 12.
 But children all over the world are facing increased pressure to excel in school, and parents can be equally strict everywhere.
 There are “cram schools” in India, China, the United Kingdom, the United States… the list goes on.
 Children here are just like their counterparts in other countries.
 There are those who study way too hard, and those who hardly study at all.

-They are more interested in finding a man who can provide for them than “true love” (whatever that means).
+They are more interested in finding a man who can provide for them than “true love”.
 They want designer handbags, luxury cars, beautiful houses and men with luxury country club memberships.
 Sarong Party Girls are constantly on the prowl for rich Caucasian men who can introduce them to the high life.
 There are those who argue that there is a fine line between materialism and pragmatism.
 Overall, the materialistic mind-set among girls in Singapore is no better or worse than others in a first world nation.
 While there are Singaporean girls who demand for males to foot all the bills and buy them expensive gifts, there are girls who demand those things anywhere in the world.